 The warranty guidelines are of particular interest for consumers.
-Among other things, they allow cars to be serviced at independent garages without voiding the manufacturer’s warranty, as long as the car is serviced to the car maker’s specification and within the correct timeframe.
-Should you wish to go down this route, make sure you get a receipt to prove all work has been carried out to specification.
+Among other things, they allow cars to be serviced at independent garages without voiding the manufacturer’s warranty, as long as the car has been serviced to the car maker’s specification and within the correct timeframe.
+Should you wish to go down this route, make sure you retain receipts that prove all work has been carried out to specification.
 If work is not done to the correct specification, it could mean any subsequent vehicle failure is not covered by the warranty.

 The New Car Code also stipulates that car makers will have enough spare parts for new cars.
 If your car needs a repair and you’re told that it will take a long time to get the necessary parts, The Motor Ombudsman.
 There is no fixed guideline on the timeframe for the availability of parts, but the adjudication service should be useful in this scenario.

 Is The Motor Ombudsman just for new cars?

 The New Car Code and the Vehicle Sales Code relate to the sale of new vehicles, but the Vehicle Sales Code, Service and Repair Code and Vehicle Warranty Products Code also apply to older cars.